Student Council – 57th Student Council MIR

-The Student Council of the Department of Economics at Chung-Ang University is composed of five departments under the leadership of the President and Vice President: the Education Department, Daily Affairs Department, Student Welfare Department, Editorial & Public Relations Department, and Accounting & General Affairs Department.
-The Student Council is responsible for planning and executing various projects for the benefit of economics students and organizing events that enhance student life and engagement.
+The Student Council of the School of Economics consists of five divisions under the President and Vice President: Education, Daily Affairs, Student Welfare, Public Relations & Publications, and Accounting & General Affairs.
+The council plans and carries out projects for students in the School of Economics and organizes events that students can enjoy.

-The Student Welfare Department is dedicated to improving student welfare.
-It manages the computers and printers in the student council room, organizes the production of department apparel (such as varsity jackets and winter coats), and operates the A4 paper distribution project.
+The Student Welfare Division manages computers and multifunction printers in the student council room, organizes group clothing projects such as department jackets and padded coats, and operates the A4 paper support project.

-The Student Council President and Vice President oversee the operations and events of all five departments.
-In addition, they work closely with the Department of Economics office and the Head Professor of the department to advocate for students’ rights and improve their overall experience and convenience.
+The President and Vice President oversee the projects and events of the five divisions and work with the School of Economics office and the Chair of the School to protect students’ rights and improve student welfare.

 Department of Economics Academic Society – S-Kian